Optical Manipulation of Quantum Dot Electron Spin Qubits Using Microcavity Quantum Well Exciton-Polaritons: Setup

-The system we propose operates in the Faraday geometry, so that the QD electron spin is quantized along the growth ($z$) axis by an external magnetic field $B_0\hat{z}$.
-As illustrated in Fig. 1(a), the setup consists of a 2D array of In$_x$Ga$_{1-x}$As QDs grown on top of a In$_y$Ga$_{1-y}$As QW, with a few-monolayer-thick GaAs barrier in-between them.
-The QDs and QW are embedded in a GaAs $\lambda$ cavity formed by AlGaAs/AlAs distributed Bragg mirrors (DBRs).
-The GaAs spacer region is etched before the growth of the top DBR, creating a locally ($\Delta\lambda_\textnormal{c} \sim 5$ nm) thicker cavity (Fig. 1(b)).
-The length of the cavity in the etched region is $\lambda_\textnormal{c}$ and that in the spacer is $\lambda_\textnormal{c}-\Delta\lambda_\textnormal{c}$.
-The lowest resonance frequency in the spacer is $\sim \omega_\textnormal{t}=\frac{2\pi c\Delta\lambda_\textnormal{c}}{n\lambda_\textnormal{c}L_\textnormal{c}}$ \cite{sav,supl}, where $L_\textnormal{c}$ is the cavity length.
-This local modulation of cavity length introduces a microscale trap potential ($\hbar\omega_\textnormal{t}=7$ meV) for cavity photons.
-The trap radius $R$ is defined by electron-beam lithography \cite{trap1,trap2}.
+In order to laterally confine the polaritons, the GaAs spacer region is etched before the growth of the top DBR, creating a locally ($\Delta\lambda_\mathrm{c} \sim 5$ nm) thicker cavity~\cite{el2006polariton}.
+The length of the cavity in the etched region is $\lambda_\mathrm{c}$ and that in the spacer is $\lambda_\mathrm{c}-\Delta\lambda_\mathrm{c}$.
+This local modulation of cavity length introduces a microscale trap potential $\hbar\omega_\mathrm{t}={2\pi \hbar c\Delta\lambda_\mathrm{c}}/{n\lambda_\mathrm{c}L_\mathrm{c}}\sim7$ meV for cavity photons~\cite{lugan2006theory}.
+Here $L_\mathrm{c}$ is the cavity thickness including the penetration depth in the DBR.
 The photons outside the trap region are non-resonant with the cavity and have an extremely short lifetime.
-In the etched region, the QW exciton is resonant with the lowest cavity photon mode (${\bf{k}}_{||}={\bf{0}}$) and in the strong coupling regime, the resulting eigenmodes of the system are upper polaritons (UPs) and lower polaritons (LPs) \cite{sav,trap1,trap2,polaritons}.
-The splitting between the UP-LP mode ($2\Omega_\textnormal{R}$) depends on the strength of the dipole coupling between the QW excitons and cavity photons.Typically, in a single QW $2\Omega_\textnormal{R}\sim 3-4$ meV.
-As a result, the confinement of photons also leads to confinement of polaritons.
-For a potential depth of 7 meV, $R=1$ $\mu$m and photon confinement strength is $1.5$ meV, which is smaller than the rate at which the photon and exciton exchange energy (2$\Omega$).
-Thus, the polariton can be considered as a particle with effective mass $m_\textnormal{p}$, placed in a lateral potential trap.
-The lateral confinement results in the discretization of the energy-momentum dispersion, $E=E_0+\frac{\hbar^2|{\bf k}|^2}{2m_\textnormal{p}}$, where $\bf{k}$ is the quantized in-plane momentum vector.
-The angle-resolved photoluminescence spectrum from the emission from the ground state in such a trap will be peaked around ${\bf k}_\|={\bf 0}$.
-Thus we will refer to the ground state mode as the ${\bf{k}}_\|={\bf{0}}$ mode.
-In planar DBR cavities with no local modulation of cavity length, the polaritons are delocalized over the region with radius equal to mode radius in the cavity.
-Thus, lateral confinement of polaritons in smaller regions without loss in cavity $Q$ leads to increase in the strength of their interaction with the QD spin qubit (for details see section \rom{4} and reference 14).
-In the cavity described above, the splitting between the ground state and first excited state of the LP is $\sim 1$ meV.
-Thus, a red-detuned ($\delta$), left(right) circularly polarized $\{\sigma^+(\sigma^-)\}$ laser pulse excites ${\bf{k}}_\|={\bf 0}$ LPs in the trap region of area $A$ below the QDs.
-Because of the QW exciton selection rules, LPs with total angular momentum along the growth direction $J_\textnormal{z}=+1(-1)$ and ${\bf{k}}_{||}={\bf{0}}$ are excited \cite{deng}.
-The excitonic component of the LP is composed of an electron with $s_{\textnormal{ze}}=-\frac{1}{2}(+\frac{1}{2})$ and a heavy-hole with $l_{\textnormal{zhh}}=+1(-1)$, $s_{\textnormal{zhh}}=+\frac{1}{2}(-\frac{1}{2})$, where $s$ and $l$ refer to spin and orbital angular momentum \cite{book,shel}.
-Excitons with $s_{\textnormal{ze}}=+\frac{1}{2}(-\frac{1}{2})$, $l_{\textnormal{zhh}}=+1(-1)$ and $s_{\textnormal{zhh}}=+\frac{1}{2}(-\frac{1}{2})$ are optically dark states and are blue detuned ($\sim 1.5-2$ meV) from the ${\bf{k}_\|}={\bf{0}}$ LP mode.
+In the etched region, the QW exciton is resonant with the lowest cavity photon mode (${\bf{k}}_{||}={\bf{0}}$) and in the strong coupling regime, the resulting eigenmodes of the system are upper polaritons (UPs) and lower polaritons (LPs) \cite{lugan2006theory,el2006polariton,muller2006high,weisbuch1992observation}.
+The splitting between the UP-LP mode ($2\Omega_\mathrm{R}$) depends on the strength of the dipole coupling between the QW excitons and cavity photons and typically, in a single QW, $2\Omega_\mathrm{R}\sim 3-4$ meV.
+Furthermore, the lateral confinement of the polaritons, defined by electron-beam lithography \cite{el2006polariton,muller2006high}, results in the discretization of the energy-momentum dispersion so that the LP mode with zero in-plane momentum, ${\bf{k}}_\|={\bf{0}}$ is the ground state.
+The splitting between the ground state and first excited state of the LP in a trap of radius $R\sim 1$ $\mu$m is $\sim 1$ meV, making it possible to selectively excite only the ground state polaritons with ${\bf{k}}_\|={\bf 0}$.